Top 10 Hiking Destinations in Kentucky

 Photo by John Snell– http://www.johnsnellphoto.com/

 The hiking options around Kentucky are truly amazing!
 I have explored a number of these rewarding walks, most of which I’ve shared with you in my blogs.
-And now I present in no particular order, my top ten list of favorite hiking spots in the Bluegrass.
-Just click on the links in the titles to…
+And now I present in no particular order, my top 10 hiking destinations in Kentucky.
+Just click on the links in the titles to learn more about those…